Sawiris says still interested in Telecom Italia

 Last week, Bloomberg reported that U.S. businessman Sol Trujillo was seeking to raise as much as 7.5 billion euros to bid for a stake in Telecom Italia.

-Reached by telephone by Reuters on Monday, Trujillo said: "I don't really comment on rumors."
+Reached by telephone by Reuters on Monday, Trujillo said: "I don't really comment on rumours."
 He declined to elaborate.

 A changing shareholder structure at Telecom Italia is making it an easier target for potential bidders.